MASantos/DragonCompSci/IntroToProgrammingInJavaScript.md

          }
 ```

-2. Write a program that prompts the user to guess a hidden number.
+2. **Game: Guess it!
+I**.
+Write a program that prompts the user to guess a hidden number.
 If the user's answer is wrong, show a dialog window saying "Wrong!".
    If it is correct, show a dialog windows saying "Correct!".

      **Solution**: